How Childhood Adversity Could Shape Mental Health and Resilience in Adulthood

 Evaluations in the Psychiatry Assessment Center (PAC) provide in-depth information regarding cognitive, behavioral and social-emotional functioning in order to establish diagnosis and inform treatment planning.

-The Psychology Assessment Center receives referrals from a wide range of medical specialties, including neurology, psychiatry, primary care, pediatrics and oncology.
-We also provide educational liaison services for children, including school-based referrals for evaluations and school consultations.
+The Psychology Assessment Center receives referrals from a wide range of medical specialties, including neurology, psychiatry, primary care and oncology.

 You may be referred by your doctor for neuropsychological testing if you are experiencing problems in thinking, such as memory difficulties or trouble concentrating.
 Results of the evaluation can help clarify what your strengths and weaknesses are when it comes to thinking and processing information.
 This may help your doctor understand your diagnosis more clearly or may help with treatment.